werner/werner.github.io/about.md

 permalink: /about/
 ---

-I'm a Ruby on Rails Developer, always looking to improve my knowledge about programming.
+I'm a Ruby on Rails Developer, driving myself towards Rust as a primary language to use on a daily basis.

-Currently available.

-## Skills
-- Use of version control software as Git (merge, branch, rebase).
-- Use of test frameworks like RSpec for Ruby on Rails and Mocha for AngularJS.
-- Use of static code analyzers like Rubocop.
-- High test coverage.

 {% include social-icons.html %}